FortinetCloudCSE/fortinet-on-demand-labs-provisioning-and-tracking/README.md

 # Fortinet OnDemand Labs - Lab Provisioning and Usage Tracking

-This repository contains Azure Runbooks and Lab definitions to manage Azure based Lab Environments and to track Azure and Non-Azure based Lab ***utilization***.
+This repository contains Azure Runbooks and Lab definitions to manage Azure based Lab Environments and to track Azure and Non-Azure based Lab ***Enrollment***.

 These lab environments are utilized for internal and external training events.